jforget/raku-Hamilton2/doc/Hamilton.en.md

 spots.
 A way  to unclutter the picture  is to draw a few  edges as two straight segments,  bypassing the overcrowed  spot.
 In this  case, the longitude and latitude define where the edge parts will join.

+For a  border between two departments  in the same region,  the border will  have the  same color  as the  region.
+For  a border  between two departments belonging to separate regions,  the color will be `Black`.
+And of course, the borders with `level` 1 will be black.

 For a  given edge or border,  there will be two  `Borders` records, by switching `from_code` with `to_code`.